Kenneth Harkins: Early life, education, and military service

-Legal career
+Career

-After the war, Harkins received an LL.B. from Ohio State University College of Law in 1948, and in 1949 became an attorney for the U.S. Housing and Home Finance Agency.
+After the war, Harkins received a Bachelor of Laws from Ohio State University College of Law in 1948, and in 1949 became an attorney for the U.S. Housing and Home Finance Agency.
 From 1951 to 1955 he worked in the United States Department of Justice, as a trial attorney in the Antitrust Division.
 He was co-counsel to the Antitrust Subcommittee of the United States House of Representatives Committee on the Judiciary from 1955 to 1960, under Chairman Emanuel Celler (D-N.Y.), and then left government service to become general counsel to the Stromberg Carlson Division and Electronics Division of General Dynamics Corp., from 1960 to 1964.
 He returned to work for the House Antitrust Subcommittee as chief counsel, from 1964 to 1971.
 In 1967, he also received a J.D. from the Ohio State University College of Law.

-Federal judicial service
+Claims court service

 Harkins served as a trial judge of the United States Court of Claims from 1971 until October 1, 1982 when he was appointed by statute to a new seat on the United States Claims Court (later United States Court of Federal Claims) authorized by 96 Stat.
 27. He assumed senior status on November 30, 1986 and served in that capacity until his death, at the Goodwin House retirement home in Bailey's Crossroads, Virginia.